shuhanmirza/shuhanmirza/README.md

 Hello there!
 This is Shuhan! 👋

 I am a graduate student at George Mason University's CS department.
-My research interests include Applied Cryptography, Blockchain, Distributed Systems, and Security & Privacy.
+My research interests include Applied Cryptography, Blockchain, Security and Privacy.
 My primary focus is on strengthening the privacy of instant messaging services.

 Before joining academia, I used to craft scalable, distributed, and enterprise-grade products that solved real-world problems for millions of users.
 My contributions are battle-tested and I managed cross-functional teams.
 I have 5+ years of Software Engineering experience in the FinTech industry.